Mattlister/FilmDBMain/README.md

 5. Searching for a movie to be a simple experience and I can find more information from a review or follow a link to the imdb site for more info if needed.

- * For me as a designer, I would like:
+ * For me as a developer, I would like:

+ * I've enjoyed working with Python and Flask and the capabilities it provides.
+I'd like to use the programming language to create more applications and websites.

+ * I'd like to see the website/ application to grow as fans create reviews and build the database.
+I'd like users to become moderators to help build the site to something more.

+ * I'd like it to become profitable if it were a real site.
+To do this, trailers would have advertisements to create revenue.